DC Comics: Golden Age

 The Daily Planet (a common setting of Superman) was first named in a Superman newspaper strip around November 1939.
-The superhero Doll Man was the first superhero by Quality, which DC now owns.
-Fawcett Comics was formed around 1939 and would become DC's original competitor company in the next decade.
+Doll Man was the first superhero to be produced by Quality Comics, which DC now owns.
+Fawcett Comics was formed around 1939 and became DC's original competitor company over the next decade.
+At the end of 1944, All-American titles began using its own logo to distinguish it from the National comics.

-National Allied Publications soon merged with Detective Comics, Inc., forming National Comics Publications on September 30, 1946.
-National Comics Publications absorbed an affiliated concern, Max Gaines' and Liebowitz' All-American Publications.
-In the same year Gaines let Liebowitz buy him out, and kept only Picture Stories from the Bible as the foundation of his own new company, EC Comics.
+All-American Publications, an affiliate concern co-owned by Gaines and Liebowitz, merged with Detective Comics, Inc. on September 30, 1946, forming National Comics Publications.
+The previous year, in June 1945, Gaines had allowed Liebowitz to buy him out and had retained only Picture Stories from the Bible as the foundation of his own new company, EC Comics.
 At that point, "Liebowitz promptly orchestrated the merger of All-American and Detective Comics into National Comics...
 Next he took charge of organizing National Comics, [the self-distributorship] Independent News, and their affiliated firms into a single corporate entity, National Periodical Publications".
 National Periodical Publications became publicly traded on the stock market in 1961.

-Despite the official names "National Comics" and "National Periodical Publications", the company began branding itself as "Superman-DC" as early as 1940, and the company became known colloquially as DC Comics for years before the official adoption of that name in 1977.
+Despite the official names "National Comics" and "National Periodical Publications", the company began branding itself as "Superman-DC" as early as 1940 and became known colloquially as DC Comics for years before the official adoption of that name in 1977.

-The company began to move aggressively against what it saw as copyright-violating imitations from other companies, such as Fox Comics' Wonder Man, which (according to court testimony) Fox started as a copy of Superman.
-This extended to DC suing Fawcett Comics over Captain Marvel, at the time comics' top-selling character (see National Comics Publications, Inc. v.
+DC Comics began to move aggressively against what it saw as copyright-violating imitations from other companies, such as Fox Comics' Wonder Man, which (according to court testimony) Fox started as a copy of Superman.
+This extended to DC suing Fawcett Comics over Captain Marvel, who was at the time the top-selling comic character (see National Comics Publications, Inc. v.
 Fawcett Publications, Inc.).
-Faced with declining sales and the prospect of bankruptcy if it lost, Fawcett capitulated in 1953 and ceased publishing comics.
-Years later, Fawcett sold the rights for Captain Marvel to DC—which in 1972 revived Captain Marvel in the new title Shazam! featuring artwork by his creator, C. C. Beck.
-In the meantime, the abandoned trademark had been seized by Marvel Comics in 1967, with the creation of their Captain Marvel, forbidding the DC comic itself to be called that.
-While Captain Marvel did not recapture his old popularity, he later appeared in a Saturday morning live action TV adaptation and gained a prominent place in the mainstream continuity DC calls the DC Universe.
+Faced with declining sales and the prospect of bankruptcy if it lost the lawsuit, Fawcett capitulated in 1953 and ceased publishing comics.
+Years later, Fawcett sold the rights for Captain Marvel to DC Comics, and in 1972 the character was revived in DC's new title Shazam!, which featured artwork by Captain Marvel's creator C. C. Beck.
+In the meantime, the abandoned 'Marvel' trademark had been seized by Marvel Comics in 1967, with the creation of their Captain Marvel, preventing DC from using the name in the title of their own comic series.
+While DC's Captain Marvel failed to recapture his earlier popularity, he later appeared in a Saturday morning live action TV adaptation and gained a prominent position in the mainstream continuity of the DC Universe.

-When the popularity of superheroes faded in the late 1940s, the company focused on such genres as science fiction, Westerns, humor, and romance.
-DC also published crime and horror titles, but relatively tame ones, and thus avoided the mid-1950s backlash against such comics.
-A handful of the most popular superhero-titles, including Action Comics and Detective Comics, the medium's two longest-running titles, continued publication.
+As the popularity of superheroes faded in the late 1940s, DC Comics focused on such genres as science fiction, Westerns, humor, and romance.
+The company also published crime and horror titles, although relatively tame contributions that avoided the mid-1950s backlash against such comic genres.
+A handful of the most popular superhero titles continued publication, including Action Comics and Detective Comics, the medium's two longest-running titles.